-It’s also a good idea to email these photos to your new renter and have them confirm receipt.
-Again, this is helpful in proving your case in the courts if there was damage to the appliances.
+Email these photos to your new renter and having them confirm receipt is also a good idea.
+Again, this helps prove your case in the courts if there was damage to the appliances.

 Some landlords take a middle ground and differentiate between damage or breaking vs. normal wear and tear.

 If you need a starter lease agreement, be sure to download our landlord bundle.

 For example, if a refrigerator needs repair due to tenant damage, he or she would be responsible for the repair.
 If the refrigerator stops working due to age or normal wear and tear, the landlord handles it.
 Also, many landlords include language that puts a responsibility on the tenant if they fail to report a problem with the appliance, like a leaky dishwasher.
 The delay causes more damage to the appliance or surrounding area.

 If the tenant does contract out for repairs, ensure your agreement states that you get a copy of the invoice for your records.
 Never assume that tenants understand your approach to appliance repairs without discussing it, simply because every landlord will handle it differently.
 If your tenant has come from a rental where the landlord did fix appliances whenever they broke, he or she would have no reason to think your lease would be any different unless it were pointed out to them.
 Likewise, many landlords automatically assume that if they provide an appliance, they must repair it whenever and however it breaks, no matter what.